Brave, the false sensation of privacy - Nonsense article debunked with actual facts

 It is called preventing theft, smear and to avoid reputation damage.
 Most forks are useless.
 They offer nothing, you can just submit a patch and fix that in the original code.

 The thing he is referring to is that some clowns tried to fork Brave, removed telemetry that never existed.
-Which I would also have taken down because it is to smear others.
+Which I would also have taken down because it is to smear others and to promote your own project on behalf of dozens Brave volunteers and employees.
+There was also absolute no patch submitted to clear this misunderstanding, instead they just forked it which caused confusion within the community.

 The logic to fork a Browser with one or two man development, claiming it is more secure than in comparison to a entire team original team that operates on a professional level is ridiculous.
 You usually try to contact the original author first and clear things out by submitting patches, ask for permission and none of this happened.
 There was no communication in advance, it was mainly an attempt to farm reputation on possible donations on behalf of Chromium and Brave.